CCI-Tools/cate/doc/source/op_specs/use_cases/UC09-GUI.rst

 #.
 The user clicks a button to execute.
 #.
 The Toolbox performs a co-registration of one dataset onto the coordinate system of the other.
 #.
 The user selects the operation :doc:`Spatial Filtering <../filtering_selections/op_spec_spatial-filtering>` from the operation category :doc:`Filtering and Selections <../filtering_selections/op_spec_category_filtering_selections>`.
 #.
-The user selects options (geospatial point of interest on a rotatable globe (GUI) or specifies coordinates).
+The user selects options (geospatial point of interest on a rotatable globe (GUI) or specification of coordinates).
 #.
 The user clicks a button to execute.
 #.
 The Toolbox creates a spatial subset of the data.
 #.
 The user selects the operation :doc:`Temporal Filtering <../filtering_selections/op_spec_temporal-filtering>` from the operation category :doc:`Filtering and Selections <../filtering_selections/op_spec_category_filtering_selections>`.